symbol/symbol-docs/source/concepts/multisig-account.rst

 A NEM :doc:`account <account>` can be :doc:`converted to multisig <../guides/account/converting-an-account-to-multisig>`.
 From that moment on, the account cannot announce transactions by itself.
 It will require other accounts to announce transactions for them.
 These other accounts are the multisig **cosignatories**.

-Nevertheless, it is not always necessary to force all cosignatories to cosign the transaction.
-NEM allows to set up the minimum number of consignatory agreements.
-These properties can be edited afterwards to suit almost all needs.
+The account invited to be a cosignatory has to opt-in.
+Nevertheless, it is not always necessary to force all cosignatories to cosign transactions associated with the multisig account.

+NEM allows to set up the minimum number of cosignatory agreements.
+These properties can be edited afterward to suit almost all needs.
 NEM's current implementation of multisig is *"M-of-N"*.
 This means that M can be any number equal to or less than N, i.e., 1-of-4, 2-of-2, 4-of-9, 9-of-10 and so on.

-The number of minimum cosignatures to approve transactions and remove cosignatories is editable.
+The minimum number of cosignatures required to approve transactions and remove cosignatories is :ref:`editable <guide-modify-a-multisig-account-min-approval>`.
+Similarly, cosignatories can :ref:`invite other accounts to take part in the multisig <guide-modify-a-multisig-account-add-new-cosignatory>`, or  :ref:`propose to remove others <guide-modify-a-multisig-account-removing-a-cosignatory>` when the defined conditions are fulfilled.

 .. note:: Multisig accounts are a powerful tool, but please use this tool with caution.
-If cosignatories keys get lost and minimum approval is not reached, it would result in the permanent loss of access to the funds held by the multisig account.
+If the cosignatories keys get lost and minimum approval is not reached, it would result in the permanent loss of access to the funds held by the multisig account.
 Choose wisely ``minimum removal`` parameter to avoid this situation.

 Some important considerations to keep in mind: